Skip to content

 It’s tempting to criticize Simon for this response, but don’t be too quick to judge.
 I worry that Simon’s reaction to this prostitute approaching Jesus is a picture of the American church today.

 There is a dangerous habit among Christians where we judge and exclude people who sin in ways we don’t.
-Some have become very concerned with conformity of behavior before they’ll let other into their community.
+Some have become very concerned with conformity of behavior before they’ll let others into their community.
 We have forgotten that heart change comes before behavior change.

 There is zero indication in the Bible that this woman had cleaned up her act before she came to Jesus.
 He allows her to come and to sit at his feet and experience him just as she is.
 Shouldn’t we want this for all sinners?
 And yet, how would many churchgoers feel if they found this prostitute who washed Jesus’s feet sitting next to them at church this coming Sunday?